-Raspberry Pi User Manual
+Raspberry Pi user manual

 - When installing the fan, pay attention to the current and voltage specifications of the fan to avoid damage.